Credit Reports And Score

 As mortgage brokers we access credit bureaus to obtain your detailed trade and credit information for the purpose of getting you a mortgage.

-Your credit reports and score has crucial details helping lenders decide whether or not you qualify for financing.
+Your credit reports and score have crucial details helping lenders decide whether or not you qualify for financing.
 Lenders analyze credit reports and scores as part of your application approval.

 What do credit reports and scores cover